less_retarded_wiki/python.md

 What if pseudocode was actually code?

-Python (name being a reference to Monty Python) is an exceptionally bloated, extremely popular high level interpreted programming language.
-Its priority is readability and making it easy and fast to bash together some code for anyone with at least one brain hemisphere, so it is eminently popular among beginners, children, women, non-programmers such as scientists and unqualified soydevs who can't handle real languages like C. Python just werks and is comfortable, but any program written in it is doomed to be bloated, slow, ugly, big and will unavoidably die without maintenance for Python's updates purposefully break backwards compatibility.
-At this moment it is the language most frequently used for programming "neural net AIs".
+Python (name being a reference to Monty Python) is an exceptionally bloated, extremely popular high level interpreted "programming language".
+Its priority is readability, popularity and making it easy and fast to bash code for anyone with at least half a brain hemisphere (that's quarter of a whole brain), so it is very popular among beginners, children, women, non-programmers such as scientists and unqualified soydevs who can't handle real languages like C. It is highly retarded^[sic] as a beginner friendly language.
+Python just werks and is comfortable -- writing "code" in Python is practically on the level of explaining to ChatGPT what you want to have programmed for you -- but any program written in it is forever doomed to be bloated, slow, ugly, big, depressing and will unavoidably die without maintenance, for Python's updates purposefully break backwards compatibility on a weekly basis.
+Python loves to update constantly so you have to keep rewriting your old programs every day and in fact you must constantly update your operating system so that Python has all the newest dependencies that it didn't need yesterday but today it does -- today your Python program works, tomorrow there's only 50% chance it will keep working and the probability further halves every consecutive day, and sometimes it just randomly breaks because why not, you must just constantly pray and update (just a note: this will never happen to you with C).
+Being based around hype, it is used for anything that comes to fashion, for example at this moment it is the language most frequently used for programming "neural net AIs".

 Python is extremely slow, even much slower than JavaScript and PHP (according to Computer Language Benchmarks Game).
 If you want to make your python programs faster, use the PyPy implementation over the default CPython.